 Erv is survived by his children, Annette Kramer of Tujunga; Doreen Strother of Firestone, Colorado; Robert Kramer of Placerville, California; Kathy Kramer of Boulder, Colorado; and four grandchildren, Brad and Emily Nutt, Irene Diaz and Christopher Kramer, as well as cousins, nieces and nephews and grand nieces and nephews.

-To send flowers to the family of Ervin Kramer Jr., please visit Tribute Store
+To plant a tree in memory of Ervin Kramer Jr., please visit Tribute Store